 - Combine this trope with Teens Are Monsters and Bury Your Gays, and you have the story of Tyler Clementi.
 Tyler's roommate filmed Tyler and another man having a sexual encounter and posted it on Facebook.
 Tyler got so much negative reaction that he killed himself.

 - This story about a man who got drunk and passed out, and his friends stuck a 20-inch eel in his anus.
 Apparently, it was hungry.

-- During the Troubled Production of Titanic, disgruntled crew members put PCP on the crew's soup.
+- During the Troubled Production of Titanic (1997), disgruntled crew members put PCP in the crew's soup.
 The main target, James Cameron, vomited upon ingestion, while over 50 people were hospitalized.